 - A 40% lower paper preparation time

-- Inkjet head replacements occur at least 50% less frequently
+- Inkjet head replacements are up to 50% quicker

 - A 30% to 40% reduction in paper profile registration time